FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: From to

-\section{From \fairkceno to \colksupo}
+\section{From \fairsorout to \colksupo}

-In this section, we show the following approximation preserving reduction for \fpt\ algorithms from \fairkcenosc to \colksuposc. \begin{theorem} There exists a randomized polynomial-time algorithm that maps any instance $\cI=\foins$ of \fairkcenosc to an instance $\cJ = \coins$ of \colksuposc with the following property: with probability at least $\frac{1}{2^{\Omega(k)}}$ over the randomness of the reduction, every $\alpha$-approximate solution for $\cJ$ can be converted in polynomial time into an $\alpha$-approximate solution for $\cI$, for any $\alpha\geq 1$.
+In this section, we show the following approximation preserving reduction for \fpt\ algorithms from \fairsoroutsc to \colksuposc. \begin{theorem} There exists a randomized polynomial-time algorithm that maps an instance $\cI=\foins$ of \fairsoroutsc to an instance $\cJ = \coins$ of \colksuposc with the following property: with probability at least $\frac{1}{2^{\Theta(k)}}$ over the randomness of the reduction, every $\alpha$-approximate solution for $\cJ$ can be converted in polynomial time into an $\alpha$-approximate solution for $\cI$, for any $\alpha\geq 1$.
 Furthermore, the reduction can be derandomized in time $2^{O(k)}\poly(|X|)$. \end{theorem}

 We prove~\Cref{thm:redfc} in three steps.
-First, in~\Cref{ss:redfu}, we show a polynomial time reduction from \fairkcenosc to the supplier version, but with group upper bounds equal to one, i.e., $k_i = 1$, while preserving the feasible solutions and their costs.
+First, in~\Cref{ss:redfu}, we show a polynomial time reduction from \fairsoroutsc to the supplier version, \fairksuposc, that has all group upper bounds equal to one, i.e., $k_i = 1$, while preserving the feasible solutions and their costs.
 Then, in~\Cref{ss:reduc}, we show a reduction from this problem to \colksuposc that preserves the optimal cost.
-Finally, in~\Cref{ss:redpf}, we combine these two reductions to finish the proof of~\Cref{thm:redfc}.
+Finally, we combine these two reductions to finish the proof of~\Cref{thm:redfc}, which is deferred to~\Cref{ss:redpf}.

-\subsection{Reducing \fairkcenosc to unit group supplier}
+\subsection{Reducing \fairsoroutsc to unit group supplier}

-We show the following reduction. \begin{lemma} There exists a polynomial time reduction that given an instance $\cI$ of \fairkcenosc, constructs an instance $\cL$ of \fairksuposc with unit group requirement such that for any feasible solution $S$ to $\cI$, there exists a set $T$ of facilities in $\cL$ such that $T$ is a feasible solution to $\cL$ and $\cost_{\cL}(T) = \cost_{\cI}(S)$, and vice versa.
+We show the following reduction. \begin{lemma} There exists a polynomial time reduction that given an instance $\cI$ of \fairsoroutsc, constructs an instance $\cL$ of \fairksuposc with unit group requirement such that for any feasible solution $(S,R)$ to $\cI$, there exists a set $(T,R)$ of facilities in $\cL$ such that $(T,R)$ is a feasible solution to $\cL$ and $\cost_{\cL}((T,R)) = \cost_{\cI}((S,R))$, and vice versa.
 In particular, the optimal cost of $\cL$ is equal to that of $\cI$. \end{lemma} \begin{proof} The reduction proceeds simply by duplicating each group $X_i$ in $\cI$ $k_i$ many times and creating appropriate copies of each group.
-In more detail, let $\cI=\foins$ be the given instance of \fairkcenosc.
+In more detail, let $\cI=\foins$ be the given instance of \fairsoroutsc.
 We construct an instance $\cL=\fosupins$ of \fairksuposc with unit group requirements as follows.

 \textbf{Facility set $F$.} For every group $X_i \in \cX$ and every point $x \in X_i$, create $k_i$ distinct copies